-ASi-5 Safety is now certified and ready for use and will optimally complement the established ASi Safety line in the future.
+ASi-5 Safety is certified and ready for use and complements optimally the established ASi Safety.
 The latest Safety generation can be easily integrated into existing solutions.
 Main advantage of ASi-5 Safety: You can use many safe and non-safe signals under just a single address.

-Discover now our first ASi-5 Safety input modules with 2 safe inputs each and up to 12 standard signals.
-For example, the ASi-5 Safety input modules allow you to connect an operating panel to ASi cost-effectively – with several illuminated pushbuttons, an E-stop button and a safe key switch.
+Discover now our new ASi-5/ASi-3 Gateway family with integrated ASi-5 Safety - as well as the first ASi-5 Safety input modules with 2 safe inputs each and up to 12 standard signals.
+With them, you can, for example, implement cost-effectively the connection of an operating panel to ASi - with several light buttons, an emergency stop button and a safe key switch.

 Bihl+Wiedemann has steadily expanded its safety technology solution portfolio since 2005.
 After a short overview of previous Safety highlights, product manager Paul Werge presents the first two ASi-5 Safety input modules in IP67: BWU4209 has 2 safe inputs for floating contacts, BWU4210 has 2 safe inputs for optoelectronic devices.
 Both modules additionally have 12 digital self-configuring I/Os each.